ongyx/cpk/README.md

 # - FAQ -
 Q: I thot that Libterm has a package manager already?

-A: Read the point under user-submitted software.
+A: Read the point under 'What's the point of spkg?'

 Q: Who is spkg for?